Sidney Smith (cartoonist): From goats to Gumps

 Smith's strip was adapted into a live-action/animated film series in 1920–21 by Wallace Carlson, starring Joe Murphy (Andy) and Fay Tincher.
 During production, Carlson formed a partnership with Gumps writer Sol Hess, and together they launched The Nebbs, a Gumps-like family comic strip which began May 1923 and continued until 1946.
 Mary Gold's death in 1929—one of the earliest cartoon deaths—was a media sensation, attracting intense interest across the country.

 In 1922, Smith signed a million-dollar contract ($100,000 per year for ten years).
 Two years later, he published the 183-page Andy Gump, His Life Story (1924).
-In 1935, he signed a new contract, giving him $150,000 a year.
-On his way home from signing that contract, he crashed his car and died in a head-on collision at the age of 58 on October 20, 1935.
+On October 20, 1935, he signed a new contract, giving him $150,000 a year.
+On his way home from signing that contract, he died in a head-on collision.
+He was 58 years old.
 It is often reported that Smith crashed a brand new Rolls-Royce that was given to him by The Chicago Tribune at this time.
 This is only a legend.
 Smith was given a Rolls-Royce Silver Ghost, chassis number 14MG, in 1922, not in 1935.
 The car in which Smith died was a "small sedan."